gristlabs/grainjs/docs/dispose.md

 ```

 But it’s not enough to define a `dispose()` method — we need to actually call it.
 In fact,
-whatever code creates a `MyChart` object needs to remember to dispose it when this object is no
+whatever code creates a `MyChart` object needs to remember to call `.dispose()` on it when this
-longer needed.
+object is no longer needed.

 When do we need to worry about disposal?
-At a lowest level, any kind of subscription or listener
+At the lowest level, any kind of subscription or listener
-to an event, needs to be cleaned up.
+to an event needs to be cleaned up.
 This could be a DOM event on a longer-lived object (e.g. on
 `window`), but it could also be a listener to messages from a websocket, or to custom events
 emitted by other parts of the app.
 Any object that may contain such subscriptions needs to be
 disposable.
 At the next level, any object which creates a disposable object, itself needs to do
 cleanup — namely, to dispose of the objects it created — so it itself needs to be disposable.
 And
-so the requirement to remember to clean up the resources you create, propagates through the whole
+so there is a requirement to remember to clean up the resources you create, which propagates
-app.
+through the whole app.

 On other words, we find ourselves in a situation similar to C++ — all code needs to be aware of
 disposable objects it creates, and needs to dispose them when they are no longer needed.